mozilla/properties-to-ftl/README.md

 These comments don't need to be stored in the repo, but keeping them there might help if a properties file is migrated in multiple commits.
+If using the corresponding command-line arguments and the `.properties` file is only partially migrated, these metadata comments will be added to it automatically.

 - The `FTL path` may use either the repo root or the `locales/en-US/` directory as its root.
 - An `FTL prefix` is not required, but if set, may only contain lower-case letters and dashes: `^[a-z-]+$`.